mjbnz/HomeAutomationWorkshop/Instructions.md

 ![Home Assistant Check Config](images/check_config.png)

 ## Patch GPIO code for the Orange Pi
-This step will not be necessary once [Mikal Still's GPIO patches](https://github.com/home-assistant/home-assistant/pull/19732) have been merged.
+~This step will not be necessary once [Mikal Still's GPIO patches](https://github.com/home-assistant/home-assistant/pull/19732) have been merged.~

+Home Assistant now [has OrangePi support](https://github.com/home-assistant/home-assistant/pull/22541), but only has a `binary_sensor` integration, not `switch`, so we need to create it.

 - In the Addon Store, under Community Hass.IO Addons, install "SSH and Web Terminal"
 - The SSH daemon authenticates via your public key.
 If you don't have one generated already, build one new with `ssh-keygen`